Pocket/shared-snowplow-consumer/README.md

 - in `eventConsumer`, please map the event-bridge payload to your snowplow format.
 - in `snowplow` folder, please construct your snowplow payload as per your schema model
   - Make sure the schema version in `config.schema` that matches with dev/prod snowplow version

+### Note:
+- any event going through event-bridge has to be idempotent, and the consumer should be able to handle duplicate events in-case we replay the events.
-- Note: please check with #support-data-analytics if the model can tolerate duplicate events before onboarding events to this repo
+- please check with #support-data-analytics if the model can tolerate duplicate events before onboarding events to this repo

 ## Develop Locally
 ```bash